How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 The Doneness Or Temperature Of A Steak

 The internal temperature of a steak determines its doneness.
-Cooking time will vary depending on how thick your steak is and whether it is boneless or bone-in.
+Cooking time will vary depending on the thickness of your steak and whether it is boneless or bone-in.

-Pro-Tip: Remove the steak from the heat when it registers 5° lower than the final desired temperature.
+Pro-Tip: Remove the steak from the heat when it is 5° lower than the desired temperature.
 As the steak rests, the temperature will continue to rise due to carry-over cooking.

 - Rare: Internal temperature of 125℉ / 52℃.